We are mere days away from Valentine’s Day and I must share a brief confession.

 Singles of the world unite, post your score proudly, and when someone tries to stereotype you, tell them Razzle Dazzle, Razzle Dazzle.

-(This is a classic SCL post from a few years ago.)
+(This is a Throwback Thursday post from a few years ago.)